lonyelon/NeuralC/README.md

 # NeuralC
-sdA c++ implementation of neural networks
+A c++ implementation of neural networks